binidowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Script and their uses
 1. 0-current_working_directory: This script prints the absolute path name of the current working directory

-2. 1-listit displays the contents list of your current directory.
+2. 1-listit: This script displays the contents list of your current directory.

 3. 2-bring_me_home: This script changes the working directory to the user’s home directory.